Aquatic locomotion: Jet propulsion

-Fish

-Open water fish, like this Atlantic bluefin tuna, are usually streamlined for straightline speed, with a deeply forked tail and a smooth body shaped like a spindle tapered at both ends.

-Many reef fish, like this queen angelfish, have a body flattened like a pancake, with pectoral and pelvic fins that act with the flattened body to maximize manoeuvrability.
+Jellyfish contract muscles in the jellylike bell to propel themselves.
+The elastic recoil creates a second (stop) vortex, adding efficiency.

+Scallops swim by opening the gape of their two shells and clapping them closed.

+A salp is a colony of small zooids in a chain.
+Each zooid pushes a small jet of water through its body, together creating a steady propulsive force.

+Undulating the body

 Many fish swim through water by creating undulations with their bodies or oscillating their fins.
 The undulations create components of forward thrust complemented by a rearward force, side forces which are wasted portions of energy, and a normal force that is between the forward thrust and side force.
 Different fish swim by undulating different parts of their bodies.
 Eel-shaped fish undulate their entire body in rhythmic sequences.
-Streamlined fish, such as salmon, undulate the caudal portions of their bodies.
+Streamlined fish, such as salmon, undulate their tails.
 Some fish, such as sharks, use stiff, strong fins to create dynamic lift and propel themselves.
-It is common for fish to use more than one form of propulsion, although they will display one dominant mode of swimming Gait changes have even been observed in juvenile reef fish of various sizes.
+It is common for fish to use more than one form of propulsion, although one mode of swimming is dominant in each species.
+Gait changes have been observed in juvenile reef fish of various sizes.
 Depending on their needs, fish can rapidly alternate between synchronized fin beats and alternating fin beats.

-According to Guinness World Records 2009, Hippocampus zosterae (the dwarf seahorse) is the slowest moving fish, with a top speed of about 5 ft per hour.
-They swim very poorly, rapidly fluttering a dorsal fin and using pectoral fins (located behind their eyes) to steer.
-Seahorses have no caudal fin.